libmapper/libmapper/doc/tutorials/tutorial_csharp.md

 ### Signal conditioning

-Most synthesizers of course will not know what to do with the value of sensor1 --it is an electrical property that has nothing to do with sound or music.
+Most synthesizers of course will not know what to do with the value of sensor1—it is an electrical property that has nothing to do with sound or music.
 This is where _libmapper_ really becomes useful.

 Scaling or other signal conditioning can be taken care of _before_ exposing the signal, or it can be performed as part of the mapping.
-Since the end user can demand any mathematical operation be performed on the signal, he can perform whatever mappings between signals as he wishes.
+Since the end user can demand any mathematical operation be performed on the signal, they can perform whatever mappings between signals as they wish.

 As a developer, it is therefore your job to provide information that will be useful to the end user.

-For example, if sensor 1 is a position sensor, instead of publishing "voltage", you could convert it to centimeters or meters based on the known dimensions of the sensor, and publish a "/sensor1/position" signal instead, providing the unit information as well.
+For example, if sensor1 is a position sensor, instead of publishing "voltage", you could convert it to centimeters or meters based on the known dimensions of the sensor, and publish a "/sensor1/position" signal instead, providing the unit information as well.